vercel/next.js/examples/cms-prismic/README.md

-# A statically generated blog example using Next.js and DatoCMS
+# A statically generated blog example using Next.js and Prismic

-This example showcases Next.js's [Static Generation](/docs/basic-features/pages.md) feature using [DatoCMS](https://www.datocms.com/) as the data source.
+This example showcases Next.js's [Static Generation](/docs/basic-features/pages.md) feature using [Prismic](https://prismic.io/) as the data source.

 ## How to use